A Foodie’s Guide to Different Types of Noodles

 Storing the Noodles

-Dried noodles that are sold in the supermarkets can be stored in a cool and dry place.
+Dried noodles sold in supermarkets can be stored in a cool and dry place.
 However, even dried noodles can go bad after a few months.
 Chinese egg or rice noodles, which are also known as fresh noodles, should be kept in the refrigerator only for a few days or weeks.
 The packing of fresh noodles should also be kept intact.
-Fresh noodles, however, taste great when you make them on the same day rather than storing it.
+Fresh noodles, however, taste great when you make them on the same day rather than storing them.